 13. Watch some Documentaries about the Locale.

 Make them aware of the history and culture of the place before you travel.
-You can ask them to research about the history, the kings and queens, the castles and palaces so they are all charged up to experience the location when they land there.
+You can ask them to research the history, the kings and queens, the castles and palaces so they are all charged up to experience the location when they land there.

 History is one of the best ways to generate curiosity & interest in children.
 While we hear the stories in words, kids can usually imagine and see the entire story in front of their eyes.